-Distributions
+Dividends and Distributions

-On February 5, 2003, Simon Property's Board of Directors approved an increase in our distribution rate to \$2.40 per Unit.
-The Board of Directors declared and we paid a distribution of \$0.60 per Unit in the first quarter of 2003.
-We are required to make distributions to maintain Simon Property's status as a REIT.
-Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Our future distributions will be determined by the Board of Directors based on actual results of operations, cash available for distributions, and what may be required to maintain Simon Property's status as a REIT.
+On February 5, 2003, our Board of Directors approved an increase in the annual dividend rate and the distribution rate of the Operating Partnership to \$2.40 per share.
+The Board of Directors declared and we paid a common stock dividend of \$0.60 per share in the first quarter of 2003.
+We are required to make dividends to maintain our status as a REIT.
+Our dividends and limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
+Our future dividends and the distributions of the Operating Partnership will be determined by the Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.